skip to Main Content

 There’s a lot written about business planning, what investors want to see, and how deals are structured.
 You can buy a template or software that will automate the planning process.
 Answer a few questions, hit print, and out pops your plan.

-However, until you fully understand your market, value proposition, and how you will compete, all you have is an idea.
+However, until you fully understand your market, value proposition, and how you will compete, you only have an idea.
 You don’t know if it’s feasible, how long it will take to launch, or how much money you’ll need.
-And you don’t have a good understanding of the challenges that you, as the founder, will face along the way.
+And you won’t yet understand the challenges that you, as the founder, will face along the way.

 You’ve decided to get help to knock out a business plan, raise the money, and turn your idea into a business.
 Where you start depends on how far along you are now: